 Bad trade debts and provisions for trade debts are deductible to the extent that they are incurred in the business and previously included as trading receipts.
 Doubtful debts are deductible if they are properly estimated and specific.
 General provisions for bad debts are not deductible.

 Donations are deductible only if they are made in cash or another prescribed form and to an approved recipient.
 The deduction allowed for qualifying donations is generally 250% of the value of the donation.
-Businesses that send employees to volunteer and provide services to approved charitable institutions from 1 July 2016 to 31 December 2021 will be allowed to deduct 250% of the wages and incidental expenses incurred, subject to certain conditions.
+Businesses that send employees to volunteer and provide services to approved charitable institutions from 1 July 2016 to 31 December 2023 will be allowed to deduct 250% of the wages and incidental expenses incurred, subject to certain caps and conditions.

 Fines and penalties